Frankly 3a Review 2025: Pros & Cons

 So, given the lack of transparency and mandatory currency hedging, Finpension 3a is significantly better than Frankly and remains the best third pillar.

-If you want more information, I have an entire Review of Finpension 3a.
+If you want additional information, I have an entire Review of Finpension 3a.
 In the future, I may make a complete comparison of both services.
 But for now, Finpension 3a is still the best third pillar.

-In the future, I may make a complete comparison of both services.
-Let me know if you would be interested.
+I may compare both services completely in the future.
+Let me know if you are interested.

 Frankly 3a vs VIAC